Churches are closed, but religion has a new home on the internet

 Deciding what to move online

 From business conferences to concerts, organizers of all kinds of events have had to decide what elements will keep people engaged in an online forum.
-But religious institutions not only have to consider audience attention spans—they also have to reconcile the necessities of the pandemic with often centuries-old religious laws and traditions.
+But religious institutions not only have to consider audience attention spans, they also have to reconcile the necessities of the pandemic with often centuries-old religious laws and traditions.

 Rabbi Mark Bloom, of Temple Beth Abraham in Oakland, California, started video streaming the conservative Jewish synagogue’s services on YouTube, the synagogue’s website, and social media in response to the pandemic.
 Services are fairly similar to what they would be in person, he says, and there have been positive comments from members, with attendance counts for Saturday services higher than they were in person.
 Still, services are somewhat shorter due to religious rules requiring a quorum of at least 10 people for certain elements, and some elements just aren’t possible in a streaming context, he says.